 The mine’s attractions include dozens of statues and an entire cathedral that have been carved out of the rock salt by the miners.
 Even the crystals of the chandeliers are made from rock salt that has been dissolved and reconstituted to achieve a clear, glass-like appearance.

 To get down to the 64-metre level of the mine, visitors must descend a wooden stairway of 378 steps.
-There is a large cathedral and reception room that can be reserved for private functions such as weddings or private parties.
+There are a large cathedral and reception room that can be reserved for private functions such as weddings or private parties.
 A large chamber with walls carved to resemble wooden chapels built by miners in earlier centuries.
 An underground lake and exhibits on the history of salt mining.
 It also houses a private rehabilitation and wellness complex.
 Visitors take an elevator back up to the surface.

 In 1978 the Wieliczka Salt Mine was placed on the original UNESCO list of the World Heritage Sites.